fluxcd/community/GOVERNANCE.md

 If a vote is called, the following decisions require a Supermajority Vote – two-thirds or more of all [Deciders](#deciders):

 - Repository [Maintainers][Maintainer]: Electing new Maintainers of the same repository.
-- [flux2 maintainers]: Enforcing a Code of Conduct violation by a community member.
+- [core maintainers]: Enforcing a Code of Conduct violation by a community member.
-- [flux2 maintainers]: Removing a Maintainer of any repository for any reason other than inactivity.
+- [core maintainers]: Removing a Maintainer of any repository for any reason other than inactivity.
-- [flux2 maintainers]: Licensing and intellectual property changes.
+- [core maintainers]: Licensing and intellectual property changes.
-- [flux2 maintainers]: Material changes to the Governance document.
+- [core maintainers]: Material changes to the Governance document.
   - Note: editorial changes to governance may be made by lazy consensus, unless challenged.
     These are changes which fix spelling or grammar, update work affiliation or similar, update style or reflect an outside and obvious reality.
     They do not change the intention or meaning of anything in this document.